Finished the Trails Challenge?

-- When you have completed 5 or more hikes, turn in this online trails log with basic information about your hikes.
+- When you have completed 5 or more hikes, turn in this online trails log by October 15 with basic information about your hikes.
 (Online trails log en Español.)

 - We will send you a free Trails Challenge commemorative pin or other gift while supplies last.

 - Kids 12 and younger will get a "Trails Challenge Explorer" certificate and instructions for getting a free nature-themed book from the Sonoma County Library.
 (Parents can submit trails logs for younger children.)